Mico27/gbs-ContinuousScenePlugin/README.md

 A GB Studio engine plugin that stitches multiple scenes into a single seamless world.
 The camera always stays centered on the player, scroll limits are lifted, and as the player approaches a scene edge the plugin pulls tile data from the registered neighbour scene directly into VRAM — so the neighbouring map is already visible on screen before the player crosses.
 When the player reaches the boundary, the scene load happens instantly and invisibly: coordinates are rebased so the new scene aligns perfectly with where the player already is.
 No fade, no transition animation — the world simply keeps scrolling.

 Scenes can be arranged in any rectangular grid with optional connection offsets, diagonal corners are supported, and the world can optionally wrap horizontally and/or vertically.
-All supported scene types (Top-Down, Platformer, Adventure, Point & Click, SHMUP) work with the plugin.
+All supported scene types (Top-Down, Platformer, Adventure, Point & Click, SHMUP) work with the plugin, however it was designed with Top-Down in mind and require more processing than the default rendering method, so it is best to avoid having too much going on in continuous scenes.

 > **Incompatibility:** this plugin is not compatible with **gbs-ScreenScrollPlugin**.
 Do not use both in the same project.